Milky Subway: The Galactic Limited Express: Characters

-A popular human idol singer who is beloved by Chiharu and Makina.
+A human idol singer who is beloved by Chiharu, Makina and Akane.

 Production

-On March 19, 2025, it was announced that Milky Subway: The Galactic Limited Express would be developed as a sequel series to Milky Highway, a short film created by Yōhei Kameyama.
-Much of the series' production is handled by Kameyama himself, who serves as director, writer, producer, character designer, modeler, animator, and editor.
+Milky Subway: The Galactic Limited Express is created by Yōhei Kameyama as sequel of Milky Highway (ミルキー☆ハイウェイ), an original net animation he produced as a graduation project and was first published in 2022.
+Much of the series' production is handled by Kameyama; he serves as director, writer, producer, character designer, modeler, animator, and editor.
+He used Blender to create the 3DCG, which he learned on his own.

+On March 19, 2025, it was announced that Milky Subway: The Galactic Limited Express would be developed as a sequel series to Milky Highway.
 The series premiered on July 3, 2025 on Tokyo MX, with simultaneous streaming on YouTube, including dubs in English, Portuguese, Spanish, Korean, Chinese, Thai, Indonesian, French, Hindi and Russian.
 "Gingakei made Tonde Ike!" by Candies is used as the series' theme song.
 The final episode also features an insert song, "Tokimeki Meteostrike" (ときめき★メテオストライク, Tokimeki Meteosutoraiku), performed by Yukari Tamura in-character as Minami Miyase.